-HENK00023U English, 2013 curriculum - Free topic 13: Life Writing After Empire
+HENK00023U English, 2013 curriculum - Free topic 13: Memories of Empire

-We will investigate the texts as at once literary texts with aesthetic qualities and historical sources that reveal much about their postcolonial time of writing and consider how this literary genre is harnessed to a project of personal and political positioning.
+We will investigate the texts as at once literary texts with aesthetic qualities and historical sources that reveal much about their postcolonial time of writing and consider how memory and life-stories are often harnessed to a project of personal and political positioning.

 - Alexandra Fuller, Don’t Let’s Go to the Dogs

-Life Writing After Empire will be taught in weeks 44-50, four hours/week.
+Memories of Empire will be taught in weeks 44-50, four hours/week.

 - 7,5 ECTS